DrySoldier/Hashtag/readme.txt

 1.) cd into this file with your terminal

 2.)
-Type in the command 'nom install'
+Type in the command 'npm install'

+3.) cd into ios, type in the command 'pod install'

 3.)
 Type in the command 'react-native run-ios' or 'react-native run-android', depending on the simulator used